 Biographical / Historical

-1LT Angelus Teague Burch was born on 12 November 1895 to Rousseau and Clara Burch in Salina, Kansas.
-1LT Burch served with the American Expuditionary Forces during the First World War as a Field Artillery hosital.
-He was wounded on the 11th of November 1918 and remained in the hospital until his recover and return to the United States of America.
+First Lieutenant Angelus Teague Burch, American Expeditionary Force (11/12/1895 - 11/18/1967) was born to Rousseau and Clara Burch in Salina, Kansas.
+Burch served during the First World War in a Field Artillery hospital.
+He was wounded on the 11th of November 1918 and remained in the hospital until his recovery and return to the United States.
 1LT Burch was married to Marrie Burch and they had two children, both sons.
-1LT Burch died on 18 November 1967 at the age of 72 and was buried in Salina.
+Burch died at the age of 72 and was buried in Salinas, California.

 0.025 Linear Feet (1 Folder)

-This collection is housed in one folder and arranged in chronological order with correspondence in front, and documents in the back.
+This collection is arranged in chronological order and by material type.

 The staples holding the passport photo to the passport have been removed by the Archivist.
 The passport photo was placed in a seperate sleeve before the document and after the book.
 The passport book has been seperated from the passport document and was placed in a seperate sleeve before the document.
 A copy of the passport photo was found on Ancestry and added to collectiong on 13 November 2018

 - Finding Aid for Angelus T. Burch First World War correspondence